jamarr/jamarr-s-blog/src/pages/first-post/index.md

 featuredImage: "./featured.jpg"
 ---

-Welcome to my new blog!
+Welcome to my new blog!!

 <!-- end -->